What is Available For Sale Securities?

 |Trading Book/Banking Book||Classified under Trading Book of the Bank/FI||Classified under Trading Book of the Bank/FI||Classified under Banking Book of the Bank/FI|

-Available for Sale Securities is an important category of an investment portfolio which is held in the books of accounts of Banks/FI.
+Available for Sale Securities is an important category of an investment portfolio that is held in the books of accounts of Banks/FI.
 The intent of the management decides the classification of Available for Sale investment.
-By classifying these under the AFS Securities category when fair value is down; the unrealized loss can be reported in Other Comprehensive Income without impacting the Income Statement.
+By classifying these under the AFS Securities category when fair value is down, the unrealized loss can be reported in Other Comprehensive Income without impacting the Income Statement.

 Available For Sale Securities Video

-This has been a guide to what is Available for Sale securities and its definition.
-Here we discuss its examples along with available for sale securities journal entries and how it is reported by Banks and Financial Institutions.
+This article has been a guide to what is Available for Sale securities and its definition.
+Here we discuss its examples along with available for sale securities journal entries and how Banks and Financial Institutions report it.
 You may also learn more from the following accounting articles –